Electric Storage Hot Water Systems – Canberra

 Rheem hot water system

-These comprise of a water filled tank with an immersed electric element.
+These comprise a water-filled tank with an immersed electric element.
 The temperature of the water inside the tank is governed by a thermostat that is secured to the side of the tank near the bottom.
-The water is kept hot with the help of an insulated jacket that covers the external surfaces of the water filled tank.
+The water is kept hot with the help of an insulated jacket that covers the external surfaces of the water-filled tank.

-Gravity fed hot water systems are among the oldest and at one stage they were the most common.
-The electricity was usually a back up to a wood fired stove with a wet back.
-The tank was installed in the roof .
+Gravity-fed hot water systems are among the oldest and at one stage they were the most common.
+The electricity was usually a backup to a wood-fired stove with a wet back.
+The tank was installed on the roof.
 This resulted in very low hot water pressure.
-Gravity fed hot water systems have a vent that is opened to the atmosphere to relieve the build-up of pressure inside the tank.
-These are not very common and are likely be found in rural areas or houses built before the 1960’s
+Gravity-fed hot water systems have a vent that is opened to the atmosphere to relieve the build-up of pressure inside the tank.
+These are not very common and are likely to be found in rural areas or houses built before the 1960’s

 The systems should be serviced at least once every 5 years.

 Some of the advantages and disadvantages of these hot water systems are obvious and some are not.
 Some are relative to your specific location.
 For instance, if you live in Tasmania they are more environmentally friendly than gas or gas-boosted solar.
 This is because Tasmania derives most of its electricity from hydropower stations.